 Choosing Your Flight to French Polynesia and the Right Multi-islands Pass

 International flights arrive systematically on the island of Tahiti.
 However, there is a good chance that you will take advantage of your stay to visit other islands.
-The local airline Air Tahiti takes care of the domestic flights so you can visit the islands of your choice.
+Local airlines Air Tahiti and Air Moana take care of the domestic flights so you can visit the islands of your choice.
 Single flights are very expensive and add a lot to the price of the trip.

 Fortunately, you have the Air Tahiti Pass.
 These combined air tickets allow you to visit several islands in a determined itinerary that cannot be modified after the first boarding.
 Valid for 28 days, Air Tahiti Passes can be obtained on the Air Tahiti website or at local agencies.